See this year’s association trends.

 As associations grow and collect more personal information about members (which fuels the personalized, valuable communications members crave), they simply can’t afford not to protect their member data.
 Associations will continue to move toward cutting edge security, like that provided by Nimble AMS, to help protect member data and reduce risk for their organization.

-4. Importance of information and education.
+4. Recognize the importance of information and education.

 A recent Gallup report shows that Americans remain largely mistrustful of the mass media.
 At the same time, student loan debt has climbed to new highs.
 In this era of “fake news” and increasing student loan debt, associations have an important role to play.